whitelilydragon/ShangMuArchitect/README.md

 ### Windows Smartscreen prevents me from running the game

 Click "more" on the prompt, then "run anyway" should appear.
-This has thus far only happened with installer packages for the game, not portable builds.
+This has thus far only happened with installer packages for the game.

 ### The game is taking a while to launch when I click on it?